 Closed Loop vs. Open Loop Process Control

-When you walk into different finishing lines, controls on equipment can range from manual knobs to touchscreen displays that automatically regulate process controls.
+Controls on factory equipment can range from manual knobs to touchscreen displays that automatically regulate process controls.

 Closed Loop vs. Open Loop Communication